-Liquid is an open-source template language created by Shopify and written in Ruby.
-It is the backbone of Shopify themes and is used to load dynamic content on storefronts.
+Liquid is an open-source template language developed by Shopify and written in Ruby.
+It is the resolution of Shopify themes and is used to load dynamic content on storefronts.

-The code base was ported to .NET as an another open-source project called DotLiquid.
+The codebase was ported to .NET as another open-source project called DotLiquid.
 Dynamics 365 Portals (formerly Adxstudio) use DotLiquid as the Liquid Template Engine of their portal.
-The syntax between the original liquid and dotliquid are very similar.
+The syntax between the original liquid and dot liquid is very similar.

-Within the CRM portal and we will be using it from the web template to retrieve data from CRM via FetchXML.
+Within the CRM portal, we will be using it from the web template to retrieve data from CRM via FetchXML.

 Where it can be used?

 You can use liquid to create Web Templates, inside Copy (HTML) field of a Web Page, or in Code Snippets.